jigyashu765/50-Days-50-Projects/README.md

 ✅Tic-Tac-Toe
 A two-player game with win detection. ❌⭕

-Memory Card Game
+✅Memory Card Game
 Flip cards to find matching pairs. 🃏

-Rock, Paper, Scissors
+✅Rock, Paper, Scissors
 Play against the computer with results. ✊✋✌️

 ✅Snake Game
 Control a snake with arrow keys. 🐍

-Simon Says
+✅Simon Says
 Repeat a growing sequence of colors. 🔴🟢🔵

 Dice Roller